Blog-Reference and Blog-Reference

 • Keynes came very close to the paradigm shift but then messed it up.
 After-Keynesians, with the exception of Allais, failed to this day to spot the blunder in Keynes’ macrofoundations.

-Related 'Economics: a science without scientists' and 'The fundamental problem of economics: scientific incompetence aka stupidity' and 'Getting out of the economics swamp' and 'Beware of the moralizing economist' and 'Economists and politics: Will you kindly shut up!' and 'Show first your economic axioms or get out of the discussion'.
+Related 'Economics: a science without scientists' and 'The fundamental problem of economics: scientific incompetence aka stupidity' and 'Getting out of the economics swamp' and 'Beware of the moralizing economist' and 'Economic policy advice has never had sound scientific foundations' and 'Show first your economic axioms or get out of the discussion' and 'MMT and the canonical macroeconomic model'.
 For details of the big picture see cross-references Scientific Incompetence and cross-references Failed/Fake Scientists and cross-references Axiomatization.